banner image

 We work in partnership with Transport for NSW to deliver the Local Government Road Safety Program.
 This program allows our Road Safety Officer to implement community education campaigns that target road safety at a local level.

-We accept our responsibility for the local and regional road network while highlighting our reliance on funding from the NSW and Australian Governments to deliver a whole of network approach including local road safety behavioural programs.
+Council acknowledges its responsibility for managing the local and regional road network, a vital part of our community’s infrastructure.
+At the same time, we recognise our reliance on funding from the NSW and Australian Governments to deliver a whole-of-network approach to road safety.

 Mobile phone detection cameras